n3tsurge/smells-phishy/README.md

 3. The script extracts all the observables, IPs, Emails, URLs, Domains, Attachments and runs them against reputation based tools
 4. The script gives the email a score out of 100 and sends a report to the designated security analyst.

+## New Features:

+•	Checks SentinelOne to see if the recipient has AV installed
+•	Searches SentinelOne Deep Visibility for IOC hits and shares them in the e-mail report

+## Features/Detections:

+-	Extracts all URLs, Domains, IPs, Emails, File hashes (MD5, SHA1, SHA256)
+-	Checks all emails against HaveIBeenPwned
+-	Newly Registered Domain detection
+-	Recently updated domain detection
+-	Free CA detection (usage of LetsEncrypt for example)
+-	VirusTotal detection for all:
+ -	File Hashes
+ -	URLS
+ -	Domains
+-	Detects tracking pixels
+-	Detects Base Striker attacks
+-	Detects Executive spoofing
+-	Detects suspicious subjects
+-	Detects suspicious phrases
+-	Detects suspicious patterns
+-	Detects subject encoding
+-	Detects Gmail protection methods as an indicator
+-	Detects URL shorteners
+ -	Will unwrap shortened URLs to find the true destination
+-	Detects rewrapped URLs
+ -	Will unwrap the wrapped URls too find the true destination
+-	Detects Reply To mistmatches
+-	Screenshots all URLs for a snapshot of what the site looks like

+## Coming Soon

+-	DMARC/DKIM validation
+-	Parallel processing of e-mails
+- Wild Fire integration

 ## Installation

 1. Create a phishing mailbox for users to send mail to